tomasmcguinness/homeassistant-mixergy/README.md

 ![image](https://user-images.githubusercontent.com/302741/134326151-7e1583fe-f3b7-482f-82ab-016f2f662cb6.png)

+## Lovelace Card

+I has created a Love Lace card to give a visual representation of your Mixergy Tank.

+### Installation

+To install this card, start by copying the `www/mixergy-card.js` file into your Home Assistant's `www` folder.

+In Home Assistant, go to Settings > Dashboards.
+Click on the three-dot menu, in the rop right, and choose Resources.

+Then click the "Add Resource" button.

+Enter the URL as `/local/mixergy-card.js` and select `Javascript Module` as the Resource Type.

+Click `Create`.
+You should then be able to add the Mixergy card into your dashboards.

+> [!NOTE]
+> The card renders well on most modern browsers, but I have had issues with the red are not showing.

 ## Improvements

 This integration is useful as it provides the state of your Mixergy tank via the API, but there are numerous enhancements I would like to make.